ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Update Process:**
 ***
-   Application referred to this file to check for any new version exists in this file '**maven-metadata.xml**', which is generated under the '**registration-client**' module post build.
+   The application refers to the 'maven-metadata.xml' to verifies any new version exists or not.
+[Which is generated under the '**registration-client**' module post successful Jenkins build.]

    **Application update:**
    - During the startup of the application, the software check will be validating against the maven-metadata.xml file from artifactory repository.
 If any diffs found, application prompts the user with 'Update Now' or 'Update Later' options to install immediately or later.
 Apart from this there is another menu option available in the application to trigger the 'Update' process post login to the application.
 The update process would update both the application binaries and DB.